top of page

 In a word, powdery.
 One might go so far as to say, Japow, or even Madapow!
 At Madarao Mountain Resort, 60% of the courses are ungroomed.
 The snow can be variable year-to-year, but if you want to check out data from past seasons, the Madarao snow history can be found here and a map of the resort runs here.

-Yama Lodge is 100m from the ski runs, where you can strap in and ski/board down to the main lifts.
+Yama Lodge is 100m from the ski runs, where you can strap in and ski/board down to the main lift area.
 On your return at the end of the day, if there has been a good dumping of snow it is possible to ski down the road to the lodge, otherwise it is a short walk.
-The local council clears the roads on a regular basis for the safety of drivers.
+The local council clears the roads on a regular basis for the safety of all road users.

 Ski or snowboard hire?